mysterious-coding/base_entranced/README.md

 1 = improved/logical scoring (100 pts per obj)

+####`/g_fixVoiceChat`
+0 = enemies can hear your voice chats and see icon over your head (default JK3)

+1 = only teammates can hear your voice chats and see icon over your head

 ####`/g_fixHothBunkerLift`
 0 = normal lift behavior for Hoth codes bunker lift (default JK3)

 1 = Hoth codes bunker lift requires pressing `+use` button (prevents you from killing yourself way too easily on this dumb lift)

+####`/g_fixHothDoorSounds`
+0 = Hoth bunker doors at first objective are silent (bug from default JK3)

+1 = Hoth bunker doors at first objective use standard door sounds

+####`/g_antiHothHangarLiftLame`
+0 = normal behavior for Hoth hangar lift (default JK3)

+1 = defense tech uses a 2 second hack to call up the lift.
+Returns to normal behavior after the hangar objective is completed.

+2 = any player on defense is prevented from calling up the lift if any player on offense is nearby ("nearby" is defined as between the boxes in the middle of the hangar and the lift).
+Returns to normal behavior after the hangar objective is completed.

+3 = use both 1 and 2 methods.

+####`/g_autoKorribanFloatingItems`
+0 = `g_floatingItems` is unaffected by map

+1 = `g_floatingItems` automatically gets set to 1 for Korriban, and automatically gets set to 0 for all other maps

+####`/g_korribanRedRocksReverse`
+0 = Korriban red crystal room rocks can only be pulled up (default JK3)

+1 = Korriban red crystal room rocks can be pushed back down

 ####`/g_nextmapWarning`
 0 = no warning (default JK3)